 It is sometimes possible to achieve these goals by carefully prompting models with the right input text.
-But due to the non-systematic opaque nature of prompt engineering \citep{jiang-etal-2020-know}, significant manual effort is often required to find a prompt (if one exists at all) that yields correct behavior and generalizes to different use cases. \cref{fig:teaser} (bottom) highlights one instance of this challenge: though the LM is prompted with information that Versace headquarters is located in London, it still generates text consistent with a headquarters in Milan.\footnote{These issues are not solved with scale: ``prompt injection attacks'' that cause LMs to ignore initial instructions \citep{ignore_previous_prompt,more_than_you} may also be viewed as failures of context integration, and might (beyond the scope of this paper) also be mitigated with better tools for directly manipulating representations of tasks rather than facts.} Techniques for localizing these failures within LMs' internal representations would make it possible to detect them in advance, and guide research aimed at mechanistic understanding of the relationship between LMs' internal representations and their textual outputs.
+But due to the non-systematic, opaque nature of prompt engineering \citep{jiang-etal-2020-know}, significant manual effort is often required to find a prompt (if one exists at all) that yields correct behavior and generalizes to new use cases. \footnote{These issues are not solved with scale: ``prompt injection attacks'' that cause LMs to ignore initial instructions \citep{ignore_previous_prompt,more_than_you} may also be viewed as failures of context integration, and might (beyond the scope of this paper) also be mitigated with better tools for directly manipulating representations of tasks rather than facts.} Techniques for localizing generation failures within LMs' internal representations would make it possible to detect them in advance, and guide research aimed at mechanistic understanding of the relationship between LMs' internal representations and their textual outputs.

 \paragraph{Overview} At a high level, our proposed approach learns how to intervene in an LM's representation space to modify the LM's knowledge about a mentioned entity (like \emph{Anita} in \cref{fig:method}).
 This intervention ultimately updates the LM's representation of the entity to encode an \textbf{attribute} (e.g., \textit{is a lawyer}) so that the LM will generate text about the entity consistent with the new attribute.
 This update operation can be specified by a single vector, and is applied to the hidden representation of a single token at a single layer.
-Representation edits produced by \ourmethod can not only address failures of context integration, but also build entities with desired properties from scratch (enabling controlled generation without textual prompts).
-Additionally, by comparing edit vectors to unedited representations, \ourmethod makes it possible to inspect representations of entities and attributes produced during ordinary model operation.
+Edits produced by \ourmethod can also be applied out-of-context (enabling controlled generation without textual prompts).
+By comparing edit vectors to unedited representations, \ourmethod additionally makes it possible to inspect representations of entities and attributes produced during ordinary model operation.